Naoghuman/lib-tile-demo/README.md

 The current `version` is `0.1.0` from MM.dd.2016.

 <br />
-_Image:_ Winter sunset shinning through the trees &#040;Earth / Sunbeam&#041;
+_Backgroundimage:_ Winter sunset shinning through the trees &#040;Earth / Sunbeam&#041;
-[demo-application-modified]
+_Tileimage:_ Blu Stripes made by [Seb Jachec]
 ![demo-application-modified.png][demo-application-modified]

 > __Hint__
-> The image is taken from https://wall.alphacoders.com/big.php?i=723891 and is
+> The background image is taken from https://wall.alphacoders.com/big.php?i=723891
-> under the license from CCO Public Domain Image.
+> and is under the license from CCO Public Domain Image.
 Big thanks to the autor for
 > his great work :smiley:.
+> The tile image is taken from https://www.transparenttextures.com/ and is free
+> to use.
+Big thanks to the autor for his great work :smiley:.